ErfanS1/Craiglist-test/README.md

 # Craiglist-test
-This is gonna be a craiglist ! ok this will be my first commit.
-Im using this to learn django and git !!! ok now this is the second commit.
+This is my first web scraping from craiglist site for learning purposes.
+Have fun